aturfah/PHM/README.md

 For questions/commens regarding the package, please contact Ali Turfah (aturfah at umich dot com).

+Please see our [user guide](https://aturfah.github.io/PHM) for a detailed guide and use case examples.

 ## License

 Software distributed under the terms of the GNU General Public License version 3.0.
 See [LICENSE](LICENSE) for more details.